wmann95/StarScape/README.md

 Welcome!
 This is a project that is heavily inspired by Space Station 13.
 I've played SS13 for years, and while it's an excellent game with excellent depth, I feel it needs some reworking.
 SS13 is still based on the Byond platform which, while clearly good enough for SS13, has some serious issues I won't go into.
 With that in mind, this is not meant to be a replacement to SS13, but rather a game with a similar style in mind.
 This is a MonoGame project built in C#.
 If you'd like to use my code for you're own project, feel free!
 I'm just here for some fun.

+Also, I'm going to be honest, I don't have much experience with working github and other people.
+If you feel like I should add something or just have questions in general, feel free to send me a message!

 ## General Roadmap

 This is a living roadmap that is subject to change (primarily as the game gets more in-depth):